 Our separate account business has historically been driven primarily by our Direct Channel, where sales representatives form relationships with high net worth investors, middle market institutions, and large institutional clients working in conjunction with a consultant.
-The Direct Channel contributed 57% of the total gross client inflows for our separate account business for the year ended December 31, 2014, down from 71% for the year ended December 31, 2013.
-The decrease in the percentage of gross client inflows from the Direct Channel is offset by an increase in the Platform/Sub-advisor Channel.
-The Direct Channel represented 73% of our total separate account AUM as of December 31, 2014.
+The Direct Channel contributed 56% of the total gross client inflows for our separate account business for the year ended December 31, 2015, compared to 57% for the year ended December 31, 2014.
+The Direct Channel represented 73% of our total separate account AUM as of December 31, 2015.
 We anticipate the Direct Channel to continue to be the largest driver of new separate account business going forward, given the Channel's high net worth and middle market institutional client-type focus.

-During 2014, equity and blended asset portfolios represented 33% and 51% of the separate account gross client inflows from the Direct Channel, respectively, while fixed income portfolios accounted for 16%.
-As of December 31, 2014, equity and blended asset portfolios represented 43% and 51% of total Direct Channel separate account AUM, while our fixed income portfolios were 6%.
+During 2015, the blended asset portfolios represented 68% of the separate account gross client inflows from the Direct Channel, while equity and fixed income portfolios accounted for 17% and 15%, respectively.
+As of December 31, 2015, blended asset and equity portfolios represented 57% and 37% of total Direct Channel separate account AUM, while our fixed income portfolios were 6%.
 We expect our focus on individuals and middle market institutions to continue to drive interest in our blended asset class portfolios, where we provide a comprehensive portfolio of stocks and bonds managed to a client's specific investment objectives.
-Historically, our relationships with larger institutions have been a driver of growth in separately managed account equity strategies.
-Going forward, we expect many of these larger institutions may seek exposure to non-U.S. equity strategies through commingled vehicles rather than separately managed accounts, and our U.S.-based equity strategies may continue to be attractive to large institutions in a separate account format.
+Our relationships with larger institutions may also be a driver of growth in separately managed account equity strategies, though many of these larger institutions may seek exposure to non-U.S. equity strategies through commingled vehicles rather than separately managed accounts to limit related custody expenses.

 To a lesser extent, we also obtain separate account business from third parties, including financial advisors or unaffiliated registered investment advisor programs or platforms.
-During 2014, 17% of the total gross client inflows for separate accounts came from financial advisor representatives (Intermediary Channel), and an additional 26% came from unaffiliated registered investment advisor platform/Sub-advisor Channel).
-The Intermediary and Platform/Sub-advisor Channels represented 27% of our total separate account AUM as of December 31, 2014.
+During 2015, 15% of the total gross client inflows for separate accounts came from financial advisor representatives (Intermediary Channel), and an additional 29% came from unaffiliated registered investment advisor platforms (Platform/Sub-advisor Channel).
+The Intermediary and Platform/Sub-advisor Channels represented 27% of our total separate account AUM as of December 31, 2015.

 New separate account business through the Intermediary Channel flowed into both our blended asset and equity portfolios, driven by advisors' needs to identify either a one-stop solution (blended asset portfolio) or to fill a mandate within a multi-strategy portfolio.
-During 2014, blended asset and equity portfolios represented 76% and 22%, respectively, of the separate account gross client inflows from the Intermediary Channel, while fixed income portfolios represented 2%.
-As of December 31, 2014, 78% of our separate account AUM derived from financial advisors was allocated to blended asset portfolios, with 19% allocated to equity and 3% allocated to fixed income.
-We expect that equity and fixed income portfolios may see additional interest from financial advisors over time as more and more advisors structure a multi-strategy portfolio.
+During 2015, blended asset and equity portfolios represented 79% and 19%, respectively, of the separate account gross client inflows from the Intermediary Channel, while fixed income portfolios represented 2%.
+As of December 31, 2015, 80% of our separate account AUM derived from financial advisors was allocated to blended asset portfolios, with 17% allocated to equity and 3% allocated to fixed income.
+We expect that equity and fixed income portfolios may see additional interest from financial advisors over time as more advisors structure a multi-strategy portfolio for their clients.

-Gross client inflows through the Platform/Sub-advisor Channel were 26% of the total gross inflows for the year ended December 31, 2014, up from 10% for the year ended December 31, 2013.
-The increase was driven by a single sub-advisor relationship.
+During the year ended December 31, 2015, 100% of our separate account gross client inflows from the Platform/Sub-advisory Channel were into equity portfolios.
 Gross client inflows through the Platform/Sub-advisor Channel are primarily directed to our equity strategies, where we are filling a specific mandate within the investment program or platform product.
-During 2014, 99% of our separate account gross client inflows from the Platform/Sub-advisory Channel were into equity portfolios.

-Our annualized separate account retention rate across all channels was approximately 92% during the calendar year 2014, representing the strong relationship focus that is inherent in our direct sales model, which is the primary driver of our separate account business.
+Our annualized separate account retention rate across all channels was approximately 89% during the calendar year 2015, representing the strong relationship focus that is inherent in our direct sales model, which is the primary driver of our separate account business.